Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 At this point, the backers are responsible for making the data needed to check the parablock available to the **entire network**.

 Notes:
 For the parablock to proceed in its lifecycle at one point or another others will need to verify it.
 To do it they need to have the necessary data.
 And that's where data availability comes in.
 Backers need to ensure that the data is available to the entire network.
 Naively this could be done by making it so everyone just downloads the whole thing but that is yet again... not scalable.
 So we need to do something else.
-Let's go on a small detour about erasure coding.
+Let's go on a small detour about erasure coding which is our solution for data availability and data sharding.
+Because execution is not the only thing that needs to be sharded.
+Later today we'll have a more in=depth lecture on data sharding but let's look at the high level idea.

+So now back to erasure coding.

 ---